anoma/taiga/book/src/validity-predicates.md

 * Elliptic curve addition and scalar multiplication
 * Poseidon hash

-TODO: rephrase
+TODO: update the gate info

 ### VP checks per transaction

 In every transaction some notes are spent and some notes are created.
 * For every spent note, `sendVP` of its owner is called
 * For every output note, `recvVP` of the recipient is called
-* `intentVP` of every user whose intent was involved in the tx is called
+* For every intent note, `intentVP` of the owner is called
 * Every note belongs to some application.
 For every application that has its notes involved in the transaction, its `appVP` is called.

-Every VP has all spent and output in the transaction notes as input and is called once per transaction (e.g. if two notes of the same app exist, the `appVP` is called only once and is checking the state transitions for both notes at once).
+Every VP is called **once** per transaction to validate the state transition (e.g. if two notes of the same app exist, the `appVP` is called only once and is checking the state transitions for both notes at once).

 ### VP interface